 - The Site Administrator reserves the right to withhold or delete any contribution, or take action against any account, at any time, for any reason and without being obliged to state its reasons or otherwise justify any action it takes.
 This wide discretion is necessary to enable a forum of this type to be operated for the benefit of contributors as a whole.

-You agree to use the Site (and the forums if you have registered an account) in accordance with the following house rules:
+You agree to use the Site in accordance with the following house rules:

 Content of contributions